onewittygrassblade/akka-iot-tutorial/README.md

 * Multiple dashboards may refer to the same dashboard.
 * Each active dashboard periodically collects temperature readings from the device group it refers to.
 * A dashboard can be queried to return the latest temperature report.
-* As a first approximation, the latest temperature report will simply be the latest temperature values.
+* The latest temperature report is defined as the latest 5 temperature value collections mapped to the epoch timestamp when they were recorded.

 #### Dashboard registration